WojciechMatuszewski/programming-notes/aws-stuff.md

 * you can share **a lot of stuff**.
 Most **notable are subnets**.
 There are some **subnet-related services that CANNOT be placed inside a shared subnet**.

+- when you are working with RAM the key keyword is **trusted access**.

 #### Cost Explorer

 - you can **generate reports**.
 These reports are a **.csv** file.